verlok/verlok.github.io/about/index.md

   <figcaption>Image courtesy: myself</figcaption>
 </figure>

+I write about the web on this tech blog, on Medium and Smashing Magazine, and I love to speak at conferences about the web.

+I'm a father of two, a GitHub fan, and the proud creator of [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload).

+I love nature in all of its forms and - when I'm not geeking around - I love cycling, hiking, eating local food, and all kinds of foreign and regional languages and cultures.

-My current job at [YNAP](https://www.ynap.com) is mainly focused on front-end research and development, working together with tech leaders, training on new technologies / best practices, and technically assess candidates.
+My current job at [Netcentric](https://www.netcentric.biz) is focused on web performance optimisation.
 [More on LinkedIn](https://linkedin.com/in/andreaverlicchi)

-I'm a father of two, a fan of GitHub, the proud creator of [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) and [colonnineelettriche.it](http://www.colonnineelettriche.it) and the writer of this tech blog.
-I also occasionally speak at front-end conferences.

-I love nature in all of its forms and - when I'm not geeking around - I love cycling, hiking, eat healthy local food, and all kinds of foreign and regional languages and cultures.

-\* to be honest, when at 9 I started coding on my [MSX](http://en.wikipedia.org/wiki/MSX), I just copied lines of code from a magazine, but I was loving it.
-Anyway I have to say thanks to my father for his patience and to the company that included a programming manual for kids (featuring a robot-dog!) in their computers box.